You decide.

 What you'll get:

-For more than 30 years, I told myself that I am not athletic - because of criticism from a teacher that I had believed and internalized.
 Now I hold a Black Belt in Kenpo Karate, I am a certified Yoga teacher, and I participate in ballroom dance competitions ...

 What participants have said about this workshop (names omitted to maintain participants' privacy):